-Project Lead - Michael Ferris Requested Allocation - \$6,017
+Project Lead - Michael Ferris

-This project will enhance the detection of non visible WMD biological agents.
+This project will aide the entire San Francisco Bay Area UASI region by enhancing the detection of non visible WMD biological agents.
 This project will aide law enforcement in their initial detection and investigation of intentionally released biological agents.
 Funding this project will enable the Sonoma County Public Health Laboratory to accept and process samples like bio-wipes and bio-socks and dramatically increase the ability to detect minute traces of biological agents.
 This project will also aide Hazardous Material teams with any subsequent decontamination projects.
 With the ability to accept and properly process bio-socks, air samples can be tested for minute traces of bio-agents.
 Public health officials will also benefit with rapid and sensitive information of how wide spread a potential hazard has spread.
 Allowing them to properly plan and efficiently administer any possible prophylaxis as well as releasing accurate and direct public service announcements.
-This project will aide the entire San Francisco Bay Area UASI region.